JCR77/COMP313-Assignment01/README.md

 ## Link to video demonstration
 - https://youtu.be/Xfe9Tpklgsk

+> **Note:** There are multiple classes in the source folder, however
+> MyBlueprintFunctionLibrary is the only important one, the others
+> were just experimenting.

 ## Brief game description

 In the small game I made to demonstrate the technology I used, I made a game one half pacman, and one half metal gear.